This is a Boondockers Welcome host in RALEIGH, NC

 Outdoor Cooking Allowed

 -if traveling with a dog, they can rotate use our fenced-in dog yard w/ our dogs but please avoid dog-dog interactions that involve contact as one of our small dogs is territorial. - Common sense stuff: clean up after pet, make sure fire is out before turning in, leave space for the mail person if parking on the street

-Access Road Conditions: The home is at the base of a hill that can be difficult to ascend during icy conditions.
+Access Road Conditions: The home is at the base of a hill that can be difficult to ascend during icy conditions (rare in our region).
 Will need to back in or out of our gravel driveway that is flanked by tall pines (some recently removed so easier access now).
-If possible, we will move our car to the street to hold space for you to pull in since the on-street parking can reduce maneuverability; connect w/ us via phone to plan ahead if needed.
+If possible, we will move our car to the street to hold space for you to pull in since the public on-street parking can hinder maneuverability into the driveway; connect w/ us via phone to plan ahead if needed.
 Tow Vehicle Parking Details: May need to detach the tow vehicle if our RV is on site.
 Street parking is always available.
 We're building a new parking space in the front yard that may accommodate a class B but likely a tow vehicle.

 Hosted By Andi+James